ippontech/blog-usa/posts/go-cli-from-scratch.md

 Usage of /var/folders/47/jlb0vvyx0px72mykl96x41xm0000gp/T/go-build235122164/b001/exe/main:
 ```

-Not to worry this just means we are trying to access `flag.Usage()` before setting a usage message.
+Not to worry, as this just means we are trying to access `flag.Usage()` before setting a usage message.
 If we update the main method again:

 ```go
 // main.go